 When 10-year-old Amelia Mary Earhart saw her first plane at a state fair, she was not impressed.
-"It was a thing of rusty wire and wood and looked not at all interesting," she said.
-It wasn't until Earhart attended a stunt-flying exhibition, almost a decade later, that she became seriously interested in aviation.
+"It was a thing of rusty wire and wood and looked not at all interesting," she dismissively said.
+It wasn't until she attended a stunt-flying exhibition, almost a decade later, that she became seriously interested in aviation.
 A pilot spotted Earhart and her friend, who were watching from an isolated clearing, and dove at them.
-"I am sure he said to himself, 'Watch me make them scamper,'" she said.
+"I am sure he said to himself, 'Watch me make them scamper,'" she exclaimed.
 Earhart, who felt a mixture of fear and pleasure, stood her ground.
 As the plane swooped by, something inside her awakened.
-"I did not understand it at the time," she said, "but I believe that little red airplane said something to me as it swished by."
+"I did not understand it at the time," she admitted, "but I believe that little red airplane said something to me as it swished by."
 On December 28, 1920, pilot Frank Hawks gave her a ride that would forever change her life.
-"By the time I had got two or three hundred feet off the ground," she said, "I knew I had to fly."
+"By the time I had got two or three hundred feet off the ground, I knew I had to fly."

 After graduating from Hyde Park High School in 1915, Earhart attended Ogontz, a girl's finishing school in the suburbs of Philadelphia.
 She left in the middle of her second year to work as a nurse's aide in a military hospital in Canada during WWI, attended college, and later became a social worker at Denison House, a settlement house in Boston.
-Earhart took her first flying lesson on January 3, 1921, and in six months managed to save enough money to buy her first plane.
-The second-hand Kinner Airster was a two-seater biplane painted bright yellow.
-Earhart named the plane "Canary," and used it to set her first women's record by rising to an altitude of 14,000 feet.
+Earhart took her first flying lesson on January 3, 1921 and, in six months, managed to save enough money to buy her first plane.
+The second-hand Kinner Airster was a two-seater biplane painted bright yellow—Earhart named her newest obsession "The Canary" and used it to set her first women's record by rising to an altitude of 14,000 feet.

-Together they worked on secret plans for Earhart to become the first woman and the second person to solo the Atlantic.
-On May 20, 1932, five years to the day after Lindbergh, she took off from Harbor Grace, Newfoundland, to Paris.
-Strong north winds, icy conditions and mechanical problems plagued the flight and forced her to land in a pasture near Londonderry, Ireland.
+Together, they worked on secret plans for Earhart to become the first woman and the second person to fly solo the Atlantic.
+On May 20th, 1932, five years to the day after Lindbergh, she took off from Harbor Grace, Newfoundland, to Paris.
+Strong north winds, icy conditions, and mechanical problems plagued the flight and forced her to land in a pasture near Londonderry, Ireland.
 "After scaring most of the cows in the neighborhood," she said, "I pulled up in a farmer's back yard."
 As word of her flight spread, the media surrounded her, both overseas and in the United States.
 President Herbert Hoover presented Earhart with a gold medal from the National Geographic Society.
 Congress awarded her the Distinguished Flying Cross-the first ever given to a woman.
 At the ceremony, Vice President Charles Curtis praised her courage, saying she displayed "heroic courage and skill as a navigator at the risk of her life."
-Earhart felt the flight proved that men and women were equal in "jobs requiring intelligence, coordination, speed, coolness and willpower."
+Earhart felt the flight proved that men and women were equal in "jobs requiring intelligence, coordination, speed, coolness, and willpower."